microtodd/mysqsworker/README.md

 1. Author init script

-2. Author CloudFormation template

-3. Implement logging
+2. Implement logging

-4. Implement conf file loading for all the parameters
+3. Implement conf file loading for all the parameters